ricardohsilva/free-agent__ngrx-weather/README.md

 ## Registering our NgRx Actions
 For each kind of event that we have in our app.
 We will need to register an Action in the NgRx.

-For example: In our app, we will need to fetch All Locations from the backend.
+For example: We will need to fetch All Locations from the backend.
 Consequently, it is necessary to tell the NgRx what is this Action.

 But how to do that?
-To fetch we have 3 kind of steps
+To fetch the Locations we have 3 kind of Actions.
 Action 1 - When you send a request to the backend - Start fetching.
 Action 2 - When the backend returns the data - End fetching.
 Action 3 - When the backend returns an error - Error.

-Translating these steps into NgRx sytax:
+Translating these Actions into NgRx Actions sytax:

 ```typescript
 export const getLocationsStart = createAction(